General Insurance

 Can I stay on my ex-spouse’s health insurance after divorce?

-No — divorce ends eligibility on a spouse’s employer plan on the date the divorce is finalized.
-You are entitled to COBRA continuation coverage for up to 36 months at up to 102% of the full premium cost, or you can enroll in a new plan through the ACA marketplace within the 60-day Special Enrollment Period triggered by the loss of coverage.
+No, divorce ends eligibility on a spouse’s employer plan on the date the divorce is finalized.
+You are entitled to COBRA continuation coverage for up to 36 months at up to 102% of the full premium cost, per U.S. Department of Labor rules.
+You can also enroll in a new plan through the ACA marketplace within the 60-day Special Enrollment Period triggered by the loss of coverage.

 Does having a baby count as a qualifying life event for insurance?